[Coronavirus] Refugees across Europe help fight the pandemic

 But the municipality is now allowing them to remain inside the shelter and off the streets.
 Mosaico has since stepped up to feed those at the shelters, regardless of nationality or background.

-The organisation has also developed an app where people find out where to sleep, eat for free, take a shower, or other services.
+The organisation has also developed an app where people can find out where to sleep, eat for free, take a shower, or other services.

 "All the people in the city of Torino can make use of it.
 Refugees, non-refugees," he said.